eemlcommunity/AI4HS/README.md

 ### by Viorica Patraucean

-The exercise in this repository covers basics about supervised machine learning, exemplified on image classification for MNIST dataset.
+The exercise in this repository covers basics about supervised machine learning, illustrated on image classification for MNIST dataset.

 The slides of the presentation from Galaciuc are [here](https://drive.google.com/open?id=1211d4EOPZf_9MOFSwiNpbMdOYV2AVZSL3I7xePwxB2s).